World Trade Center station (PATH): Cost and delays

-The hub's skyrocketing costs also attracted much controversy.
+The hub's rapidly expanding costs also attracted much controversy.
 An editor at The New York Times wrote that "Mr. Calatrava is amassing an unusually long list of projects marred by cost overruns, delays and litigation", referring to his other projects around the world that were over budget.
-Especially because the current station has a ridership of only 46,000 daily passengers compared to 250,000 at Grand Central Terminal, the renovation is sometimes depicted as overpriced and overstylized.
+Especially because the current station has a ridership of only 46,000 daily passengers compared to 250,000 at Grand Central Terminal, the renovation was sometimes depicted as overpriced and overstylized.
 According to a writer for Esquire magazine, even if the hub's cost were disregarded, operating the PATH was itself a waste of money for the Port Authority.
 (Note: In 2009–2013, the Port Authority lost $2 billion in revenue by operating the PATH, equating to an almost $400-million loss in annual revenue if the Port Authority operates the PATH.)
+Architecture writer John Hill said in 2019 that the PANYNJ's projections for the hub were highly unrealistic, since the WTC Transportation Hub received only a small fraction of Grand Central's ridership.

 In late 2015, the opening was delayed to early 2016 by a leaking roof.
 When the hub opened in March 2016, the director of the Port Authority, Pat Foye, declined to hold an event to celebrate the opening of the Hub, describing it as "symbol of excess" and noting he was "troubled with the huge cost" of the construction project.